 Consider the Way Your Products Are Received

-This means that if your target audience is in a different country than yours, you need to learn the local customs and how your customers like to use your product.
+If your target audience is in a different country than yours, you need to learn the local customs and how your customers like to use your product.

 Understanding the difference can help you shape your marketing strategy to reach the customers who want your product.